ricardo-fonseca/zpic/python/README.md

 This module includes a set of Jupyter notebooks exemplifying the use of ZPIC in multiple situations.
 These are found in the `notebooks` directory, and are organized as follows:

-* `basic` - Notebooks introducing code usage and functionalities
+* `tutorial` - Notebooks introducing code usage and functionalities
-* `tutorial` - Examples of ZPIC notebooks that can be used in a classrom to showcase some of the most fundamental plasma physics phenomena.
+* `classroom` - Examples of ZPIC notebooks that can be used in a classrom to showcase some of the most fundamental plasma physics phenomena.
 * `papers` - Notebooks reproducing and extend the work done in seminal plasma physics papers

 Check the [notebooks](notebooks) directory for more details.